Havas: Case against former directors

 The criminal court of Nanterre dismissed the last of these cases in November 2012, citing "the lack of equity and violation of the rights of the defence".
 Olivier Metzner and Olivier Bluche, lawyers for Alain de Pouzilhac and Jacques Hérail, criticised Vincent Bolloré for exploiting his close connection with Philippe Courroye, public prosecutor for Nanterre, to launch the case.

+Israeli influence operations in the United States

+Since 2024, Israel's influence operations in the United States have been primarily funneled through Havas Media Group.
+Havas Media Group has subcontracted several firms under the Foreign Agents Registration Act, including Democratic PR shop SKDK, Clock Tower X, and Bridges Partners.